ankushmohite/K8s_notes/Application_level_issue.md

 I work closely with developers to resolve application-related issues.

-so sometimes ArgoCD does not show service INFO logs, so, at that time we check logback-spring.xml file for INFO Level logs entry putted or not.
+so, sometimes ArgoCD does not show service INFO logs, so, at that time we check logback-spring.xml file for INFO Level logs entry putted or not.

 If not, then we will add and then restart pod.